MisterHyde/littlewiki/README.md

-# Description
+DESCRIPTION
 A little server using cherrypy to facilitate.
 Creates an index file which lists all .rst files in the given directory.

-# Configuration
+And checks on reload if a .rst file has changed, if yes the html file will be updated.

+CONFIGURATION
 The self.rstpath is the path where the .rst files lies.
 The self.htmlpath is the path where the .html files resident.
-If in the self.htmlpath is a file voidspace.css rst2html will use it to style the pages
+If in the self.htmlpath is a file main.css rst2html will use it to style the pages.

-# Installation
-The python-cherrypy package is needed.
-And I tested the script just with python3